allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-vault/README.md

 The contract implements a Merkle tree structure for fund distribution.
 The Merkle tree is stored in the `distributionMetadata` and the Merkle root is stored in `merkleRoot`.
 To distribute funds, a pool manager submits the proofs, and the contract verifies it against the Merkle root, ensuring the validity of distributions.

-In summary, the `DonationVotingMerkleDistributionDirectTransferStrategy` contract introduces a sophisticated fund distribution mechanism within the Allo ecosystem.
+In summary, the `DonationVotingMerkleDistributionVaultStrategy` contract introduces a sophisticated fund distribution mechanism within the Allo ecosystem.
 By integrating Merkle trees, precise timestamps, and recipient status management, the contract guarantees secure and fair fund allocation.
 With the integration of external libraries and meticulous contract design, the strategy fosters efficient and secure fund distribution.

 ## User Flows

 ### Registering a Recipient

 * Recipient initiates a registration request.
 * If `useRegistryAnchor` is enabled:
   *  Decodes recipient ID, recipient address, and metadata from provided data.
   * Verifies sender's authorization as a profile member.
   * Validates the provided data.
   * If recipient ID is not a profile member, reverts.
   * Registers recipient as "Pending" with provided details.
   * Emits `Registered` event.
 * If `useRegistryAnchor` is disabled:
   * Decodes recipient address, registry anchor (optional), and metadata from provided data.
   * Determines if registry anchor is being used.
   * Verifies sender's authorization as a profile member if using registry anchor.
   * Validates the provided data.
   * If registry anchor is used and recipient ID is not a profile member, reverts.
   * Registers recipient as "Pending" with provided details.
   * Emits `Registered` event.

 ### Reviewing Recipients